-7.5.2 Travel plan
+6.5.2 Travel plan

-The development of the new Sydney Fish Market provides an opportunity to promote sustainable travel modes to staff and visitors of the site and strongly encourage travel behaviour change.
+The development of the new Sydney Fish Market provides an opportunity to heavily promote sustainable travel modes to staff and visitors of the site and strongly encourage travel behaviour change.
 A suite of measures has been proposed to reduce the reliance of private vehicles as a means of accessing the new Sydney Fish Market, including:

-- No increase in the number of on-site car parking spaces; - Bicycle parking for staff and visitors within the public domain; - End of trip facilities for staff (showers, lockers, tool kits, etc.); - On-site parking to be charged at market rates for staff and visitors; - Promotion of off-site deliveries to reduce overall travel demand.
+- No increase in the number of on-site car parking spaces; - Bicycle parking for staff and visitors within the public domain; - End of trip facilities for staff (showers, lockers, tool kits, etc.); - On-site parking for staff and visitors to be charged at market rates;

+• Promotion of off-site deliveries to reduce overall travel demand.